 There is no cancellation fee for Guests 3-8 if cancelled outside of the 100% cancellation period as set out in Chart B above.
 If such reservations are cancelled within the 100% cancellation period, then the applicable cancellation fee will apply for Guests 3-8.

 NOTE: Cancellation payments will be deducted from amounts received from the Guest.
-Unless otherwise stated, the cancellation fee is determined by reference to the cruise/cruise tour, land package or other add-on fare (including, where applicable taxes, fees and port expenses), including any third party costs for which Norwegian becomes liable in respect of the cancellation (such as third party cancellation charges).
-Refunds will be converted to $AUD/$NZD (as applicable, depending on where you are purchasing your ticket) at the exchange rate applying on the date payment is made.
-Any dollar denominated cancellation fees disclosed may therefore vary as a result of currency exchange fluctuations and should only be used as a guide.
+Unless otherwise stated, the cancellation fee is determined by reference to the cruise/cruise tour, land package or other add- on fare (including, where applicable taxes, fees and port expenses), including any third-party costs for which Norwegian becomes liable in respect of the cancellation (such as third-party cancellation charges).

-Norwegian reserves the right to decline to accept any person as a Guest on the cruise.
-Guests are required to adhere to the Guest Conduct Policy and Guest Ticket Contract at all times during the cruise.
+Norwegian reserves the right to refuse to transport a Guest and/or to remove a Guest from any property, facility and/or vessel operated by Norwegian if the Guest refuses to comply with any law, government order or regulation, possesses illegal drugs, possesses weapons of any kind, exhibits inappropriate behaviour in the sole discretion of Norwegian, appears on any sex offender list, and/or fails to adhere to the Guest Conduct Policy and Guest Ticket Contract at all times.
 Each Guest - or, if a minor, his/her parent or guardian - shall be liable to and shall reimburse Norwegian for all damage to the ship and its furnishings, equipment and property caused by any willful or negligent act or omission on the part of the Guest.
-In addition, expenses of any kind including fines, penalties, duties and other charges incurred by Norwegian and which are attributable to a Guest's failure to comply with the regulations of the ship or any governmental authority shall be paid by that Guest to Norwegian on demand.
+In addition, expenses of any kind including fines, penalties, duties and other charges incurred by Norwegian and which are attributable to a Guest's failure to comply with the regulations of the ship, or any governmental authority shall be paid by that Guest to Norwegian on demand.
 The ship's Master may refuse transportation to any Guest or may require any Guest to disembark who, in the sole discretion of the ship's captain, is believed to:

 - be dangerous to himself or herself or others;